Give us this day, May 16, our daily Elvis

 May 16, 1966

 The Beach Boys released the album Pet Sounds in the US.
 The album is now regarded as the masterpiece of composer-producer Brian Wilson.
 To confirm this, Pet Sounds has been widely ranked as one of the most influential records ever released and has been ranked at No.1 in several music magazines lists of greatest albums of all time, including New Musical Express, The Times and Mojo Magazine.
 In 2003, it was ranked No.2 in Rolling Stones 500 Greatest Albums of All Time list, (Sgt.
 Pepper’S came first).
+Paul McCartney picked it as one of his favorite albums of all time.

 Bob Dylan’s iconic Blonde On Blonde album was released, reaching No.9 in the US charts and No.3 in the UK.
 Rock’s first double album, and Dylan’s seventh studio effort, it was recorded with Al Kooper, Robbie Robertson and Nashville country music session players, and had what Dylan later called ‘that wild mercury sound’.